By Bret Piatt

-In the first half of the show, Shaun and Charles introduce themselves explaining how they became involved in the Military Cyber Professional Association in San Antonio, and what the organization is doing in the city.
+In the first half of the show, Shaun and Charles introduce themselves and explain how they became involved in the Military Cyber Professional Association of San Antonio, and what the organization is doing in the city.
 Shaun explained that he became involved after he was approached by other members of the organization and after he had clocked up 11 years of service for the country all around the world, primarily working on cyber security.
 Charles explained that he became involved in the national movement while deployed in Germany, and was recruited by Shaun into a leadership role at the San Antonio chapter after he returned to the United States.

 Shaun and Charles then talked us through the belts and what they represent, the white belt level is centered around education, teaching kids how malware works and talking them through basic security protocols such as not to click on pop ups.
-Though they start at an accessible and basic level, by the Yellow belt level, they explained this had built up to wire trapping and traffic sniffing.
+Though they start at an accessible and basic level, by the yellow belt level, they explained this had built up to wire trapping and traffic sniffing.

-As well as teaching the kids to become better users of technology and more adept at cyber security, Shaun and Charles focus on teaching them to be better stewards of technology, to “be the white hats not the black hats”
+As well as teaching the kids to become better users of technology and more adept at cybersecurity, Shaun and Charles focus on teaching them to be better stewards of technology, to “be the white hats, not the black hats”

-As a new member of our San Antonio cyber security ecosystem, Shaun and Charles also highlighted how excited they are about recruiting new members to help in the important mission of educating future cyber citizens.
-To find out more please check out their website.
+As a new member of our San Antonio cybersecurity ecosystem, Shaun and Charles also highlighted how excited they are about recruiting new members to help in the important mission of educating future cyber citizens.
+To find out more, please check out their website.

 To learn more about cybersecurity, listen to the full episode replay available here!